dortania/OpenCore-Install-Guide/extras/big-sur/README.md

         Snapshot Sealed:           Yes
 ```

-If it returns as `Snapshot Sealed: Yes` or `Snapshot Sealed: Broken`, then you'll want to go through the following:
+If it returns `Snapshot Sealed: Broken`, then you'll want to go through the following:

 * Disable Apple Secure Boot
   * `Misc -> Security -> SecureBootModel -> Disabled`